OSVR/OSVR-Docs/Troubleshooting/RenderManager.md

+## GPU Drivers
+- NVIDIA : 362.00 or earlier.
+364.xx not working as of 18 March 2016.
+- AMD : No details yet.

 ## Extended desktop is visible, unable to enter direct mode
 - (I know this sounds boilerplate, but it works reliably on older versions of the OSVR HDK.)
 Unplug the USB, HDMI, and wall-power connectors from the HDK.
 Plug in the wall power.
 Plug in the USB connector.
 Wait 10 seconds for the devices to be recognized.
 Plug in the HDMI connector.
 - Verify that your HMD is supported by RenderManager.
 At present (Jan 2016), the OSVR HDK, Vuzix iWear 720, and Raw VRPN Oculus Rift DK2 are supported.